citp/privacy-policy-historical/r/re/rem/remind.com.md

 * * *

-### Information collected automatically
+## Information collected automatically

 We receive and store certain types of information whenever you use the Services.
-Remind automatically receives and records information on our server logs from your browser including your IP address, Remind cookie information, the page you requested, and other usage information such as your activity on the Services, the numbers and frequency of visitors to our site and its components (similar to TV ratings that indicate how many people watched a particular show).
+Remind automatically receives and records information on our server logs from your browser including Remind cookie information, the page you requested, and other usage information such as your activity on the Services, the numbers and frequency of visitors to our site and its components (similar to TV ratings that indicate how many people watched a particular show).
 None of this information constitutes Personal Information.
-Certain information that is collected automatically, such as device ID and phone number, will be treated as Personal Information.
+Certain information that is collected automatically, such as device ID, IP address and phone number, will be treated as Personal Information.

 We also may provide to our partners aggregate information derived from automatically collected information about how our users, collectively, use our site.
 We may share this type of non-personally identifiable, aggregated statistical data so that our partners also understand how often people use their services as well as Remind.